hannahsooah/blog/README.md

 I might private this repo later and host on a different domain because...
 I'm not sure if I want to link my personal blog to a public dev account lol

+## to develop locally:

+clone this repo

+install necessary dependencies with `bundle install`

+run `jekyll serve --livereload` in a terminal

+the local version of the site should be up and running at [http://localhost:4000/](http://localhost:4000/)

 ## things to add later (maybe sooner):

 * change font to be easier on the eyes and have more contrast (i don't like the